Who Was Newman Marshman?

 Building upon the success of the Sun index, Marshman and Burridge would ultimately continue to refine their device.
 In 1890, they were awarded patents for other forms of the Sun index, and these new devices had some improvements in both appearance and functionality.

-The Sun Index would prove to be an important point in the invention of the type writer and other writing devices.
-Later designs would build upon the design, adding new and more efficent mechanisms to the typing facet of the device.
+The Sun Index would prove to be an important point in the invention of the typewriter and other writing devices.
+Later designs would build upon the design, adding new and more efficient mechanisms to the typing facet of the device.

 However, the Sun Index typewriter would be the last commercially successful version of the typewriter that Marshman and Burridge would invent.